jhennies/amst/README.md

 ### Set up the conda environment

-Create the environment and install the following packages like so:
+Create an new environment:

     conda create --name amst_env python=3.6

+Activate it:

     conda activate amst_env

+Install required packages:

     conda install numpy
     conda install -c conda-forge tifffile
+    conda install scikit-image
     conda install -c conda-forge vigra
-    conda install scikit-image
     pip install pyelastix
     conda install -c conda-forge silx[full]
-    conda install pyopencl
+    conda install -c conda-forge pyopencl

 ## Usage

 An example usage can be found in example_with_sift_advanced_workflow.py showing the basic functionalities of AMST.

-## Possible issues
+## Known errors and issues

-If you encounter an error like this
+### pyopencl._cl.LogicError: clGetPlatformIDs failed: PLATFORM_NOT_FOUND_KHR

+OpenCl cannot find the proper drivers.
+This affects the SIFT alignment step which gets the raw close to the template before running Elastix.

+To get the GPU working on Linux, copy the graphics vendors (e.g. Nvidia.icd) from

+    /etc/OpenCL/vendors

+to

+    /path/to/miniconda3/envs/amst_env/etc/OpenCL/

+Create the OpenCL folder if necessary.

+Alternatively, to get the SIFT running at least on the CPU:

+In the conda evironment install:

+    conda install -c conda-forge pocl

-    RuntimeError: An error occured during registration: [Errno 2] No such file or directory: '/tmp/pyelastix/id_25994_140493512837272/result.0.mhd'
+### RuntimeError: An error occured during registration: [Errno 2] No such file or directory: '/tmp/pyelastix/id_25994_140493512837272/result.0.mhd'

+This is a reported bug in the pyelastix package (which does not affect Windows, apparently).
+To fix it, do the following:

 change pyelastix.py line 304

         p = subprocess.Popen(cmd, shell=True,